ivan-cunha/Film-CollabFiltering/README.md

 This project aims to build a movie recommendation system using collaborative filtering.
 Collaborative filtering is a popular technique in recommendation systems that relies on user-item interactions to make predictions and recommendations.
 In this case, the system leverages user ratings of movies to suggest new movies to users based on the preferences of similar users.

 ## Introduction
 Collaborative filtering is a method that makes automatic predictions (filtering) about the preferences of a user by collecting preferences from many users (collaborating).
 In the context of movie recommendation, it means suggesting movies to a user based on the preferences and ratings of similar users.
 There are two main types of collaborative filtering: user-based and item-based.
 There are 2 notebooks, each with one implementation.
 The more detailed notebook is the implementation with user-user.
+The implementations are not the most eficient or fastest.
+This was done with the intent to study the algorithm, not to be implemented in a real world situation.

 ## How it Works
 ### User-Based Collaborative Filtering